artsmolin/pythogen/docs/README.md

 ## Features
 ### Metrics
 Pythogen is capable of generating a base class to integrate metrics into the client.
 To do this, use the `--metrics` flag when generating the client.
-The `BaseMetricsIntegration` and `DefaultMetricsIntegration` classes will be generated.
+The `DefaultMetricsIntegration` class will be generated.
+You can use it, or create your own class that satisfies the `MetricsIntegration` protocol and pass it to the instance during client initialization.

 ```python
 from prometheus_client import Counter